 What does resurrection look like now in this season?
 Beyond that, what's the transformation that will happen as a result?
 And deep at the root of it all — OMG what about money!?

-I met him for coffee a week ago as I've been sorting out a lot of ideas and energy.
-Yesterday we chatted for a split second, but he sent me a podcast as a follow up.
-(Link it at the end).
-I listened to it as I walked my dog this morning and, as as a shock to nobody, found myself lost in the relatability of it.
-The stuff that keeps coming up everywhere I turn my head is around intention, meaning, and creating.
+The "pastor" of our tiny warehouse Church is a highly likable and entrepreneurial spirit.
+(I used quotes because from his own lips, he described it as a "...a place where Christians end up on the last stop before walking away from it entirely..."
+Not exactly a Church growth mentality.
+Which is why we're still there ironically) I met him for coffee a week ago as I've been sorting out a lot of ideas and energy.
+Yesterday we chatted for a split second after the service, but he sent me a podcast as a follow up.
+(Link at the end).
+I listened to it as I walked my dog this morning and immediately became lost in the relatability.
+The conversations, topics, and learnings that keeps coming up everywhere I turn my head are around intention, meaning, and creating.

 The realization that keeps coming over me is that these three things have always—ALWAYS—followed a material or financial driver.
 I have spent my entire life starting with the obligation or outcome of material and financial needs.
-How do I attach my intention, sense of meaning, and desire to create to a money-making paradigm in our culture?
+How do I attach my intention, sense of meaning, and desire to create to the money-making paradigm of our culture?
 Where am I going to roll the dice and sacrifice important pieces of me because that's what we do as responsible capitalists?
 This may shock you, but I'm still waiting for that payoff.
 And so I've moved through story after story and season after season assuming that I'm the one fucking it up this whole time.

 While I lack the money-making gene, the things I'm good at have risen closer to the surface.
 I'm really good at creating—especially when curiosity is untethered.
 I'm great at connecting and talking with people.
 And I'm pretty good at setting a vision and getting people excited about it.